 Google docs are the best free alternative to Microsoft Office.
-Moreover, Google Docs provide the flexibility of being a web-based app; there is not need to install on your local PC.
-Google offer Google Sheets to replace Microsoft Excel, and there are more web based applications from Google to replace Microsoft Word, PowerPoint, and similar office tools.
+Moreover, Google Docs provides the flexibility of being a web-based app; there is no need to install on your local PC.
+Google offers Google Sheets to replace Microsoft Excel, and there are more web-based applications from Google to replace Microsoft Word, PowerPoint, and Forms (Create Google Forms) similar to office tools.

 This step is critical since you are going to expose the share link with your team and you have to make sure they won’t be able to access your entire spreadsheet with this shared link.

 Step 2: Get A Google Sheet Share Link